Right to Know Policy

 The City has chosen to use the Standard Request Form promulgated by the Pennsylvania Open Records Office.
-This form may be downloaded from the City website here, or from the website of the Pennsylvania Office of Open Records.
+This form may be downloaded from the website of the Pennsylvania Office of Open Records.
 A hard-copy form may also be obtained from the City's ORO at the address above.

 The City may deny "disruptive requests," which occur when a requester repeatedly requests the same record.
 However, the requester is not precluded from requesting a different record.